grig23/primetime.en/help/digital-rights-management/multi-drm-workflows/access-vs-multi.md

 ---
 description: For those familiar with Adobe's Primetime Access DRM solution, there are some fundamental architectural differences between Access and the Primetime Cloud DRM, powered by ExpressPlay solution.
-seo-description: For those familiar with Adobe's Primetime Access DRM solution, there are some fundamental architectural differences between Access and the Primetime Cloud DRM, powered by ExpressPlay solution.
-seo-title: Migrating from Access to Multi-DRM
 title: Migrating from Access to Multi-DRM
-uuid: 3e33ca9a-867e-46b8-bf88-8dbfe14ff786
 ---

 # Migrating from Access to Multi-DRM {#migrating-from-access-to-multi-drm}